Fliplet/fliplet-cli/docs/API/core/app-tasks.md

 // Add this code to the screen JavaScript code
 // in the developer options of Fliplet Studio Fliplet.Page.onRemoteExecution(function (payload) {
+  // This code will run when the screen is triggered by an app task.

   console.log('App task sent this payload', payload);

-  // This code will run when the screen is triggered by an app task.
+  // Here you can return the result to be send back to the user (if running an on-demand task)
+  // or stored in the produced log.

-  // You can return a promise if the result to be returned is async. return Promise.resolve({ a: 1, b: 2 });
+  // You can also return a promise if the result to be returned is async. return Promise.resolve({ a: 1, b: 2 });
 });
 ```